anujGopal862/prathamorg.github.io/_posts/2020-10-30-biodiversity.md

   <tr>
     <td>Develop and test Deep Learning Models to classify images of Plants and Birds into their corresponding species </td>
     <td>Machine Learning and Deep Learning Algorithms</td>
     <td>Close to 16000 images for 87 plant species and 103 bird species have been scraped from google images for training of the models.
-Pre-Trained deep learning models trained on the iNaturalist Dataset has been identified and fintuned for Plants and Birds Species.
+Pre-Trained deep learning models trained on the iNaturalist Dataset have been identified and fintuned for Plants and Birds Species.
 The accuraccy of plants model was ~80% and the birds model was ~85%.
 The models have been deployed to a web app using flask.
 Further testing on new data to be done  </td>
   </tr>
   <tr>
     <td>Conceptualize and integrate the designed ML model with an Android app.
 To make API call to get detailed info about the species found (Deployment)</td>